tashfeenahmed/Twitter-Auto-Following-Bot/README.md

 1. Access Token
 2. Access Token Secret

-Once you have these 4 keys, put them in the index.php file and run it on a sever.
+Once you have these 4 keys, put them in the index.php file and run it on a server.
 You'll start following people who are talking about a certain keyword.